MindMimicLabs/building-blocks/README.md

    You should change the input and output paths as desired.

 The list of current scripts is below.
-In general, you want to run [documents-to-corpus](./documents-to-corpus) then other scripts.
+In general, you want to first run [documents-to-corpus](./documents-to-corpus), then other scripts.
-The individual project will instruct on the order.
+Individual papers/projects/repos will instruct on the exact order in their `README.md`'s **Tabula Rasa** section.

 1. [documents-to-corpus](./documents-to-corpus)
 2. [corpus-to-reading-level](./corpus-to-reading-level)